 Saturday we had curbside seats to the parade and were surrounded by exceptionally friendly people who were sharing chairs and water, and we let the little kids sit on the street in front of us.
 The parade was excellent, but towards the end a teenaged girl in cat ears ran up to us screaming that a little kid was "dying" in back and demanded that the people behind us run out into the street.
 The confused people were stumbling over us and I had to put my arms around the little girl in front of me to stop them from trampling her.
 Finally, one of our new parade friends from New York (appropriately enough) told this cat girl to piss off.
 She argued but we all joined in at yelling at her to get lost until she stomped off.
 We applauded the New Yorker, and found out later that a kid HAD passed out - blocks away, nowhere near us - and officials had made sure EMTs had gotten to his family just fine.
 Officials are there to handle emergencies; that girl had just caused chaos.
 UGH.
 As the parade ended, we hugged our parade friends and parted ways.

 That afternoon Sketch and I wore our Castle costumes and hit up the George Takai panel.
 Takai was interesting and gave long, heartfelt answers to questions while moderator Garret Wang balanced it out with jokes and impersonations.
 That night we got bloodied up in our Legends of the Hidden Temple gear and after seeing the long line for the shuttle, walked the few blocks to the aquarium party.
 The party was awesome; attendees were eating, drinking, and enjoying the displays while a DJ spun tunes in the lobby.
 We wandered the exhibits, calling out “Temple Assemble!” to regroup.
 We climbed into a rainforest tree in one area for a photo, and into a South American temple display for another.
 The security guards offered to take photos with our own cameras so we'd get a copy – reason #2,435 why I love Dragon*Con.
 We even hit up the dance floor using our Temple Guardian head on a pike as a limbo stick, and in response the DJ played the Limbo song and the whole place started limbo-ing!
 We also ran into the kid who was actually a Green Monkey and gave him one of our medallions because it's awesome he was on the show, even if he didn't get far.
 We got late dinner at Max Lager's and hung out at the Marriot where we met a real Silver Snake who had MADE IT TO THE TEMPLE ROUND!
 Amazing!
 He said that the reason the monkey was so hard is they put grease on it, which explains some, but not ALL, the stupid and nonsensical ways kids tried to put it together.
 We also met competitors from American Ninja Warrior who wanted photos with us.
-GREAT TIMES!

 Sunday I got into my revamped Poison Ivy and got my Star Trek: The Next Generation poster autographed by Marina Sirtis.
 We then gave the vendor complex another shot to see if things had improved.
 It wasn't as crowded but had a maze-like setup and it was easy to get disoriented.
 By the time we stumbled out the other end of the complex, we were exhausted.
-Having all the vendors in one place is OVERWHELMING.
 We cut through the MARTA station and did a quick photoshoot of my Poison Ivy costume, than grabbed lunch at the food court where professor from the University of Tennessee had us complete a psychological survey about cosplay, which had Venn Diagrams and questions like "do you refer to yourself and your character as 'we.'"
 I felt the survey was geared towards people who have actually disassociated themselves from their real lives and think they ARE these characters when we just like to have a good time.
 We wrote our own answers to a lot of the questions.
 After lunch Sketch and I attended the Face Off panel; RJ, Ron, Frank and Laura were standing at the door and gave us high-fives as we entered.
 They all told interesting stories about filming the show, like how Laura and Roy mess with the camera crew on purpose and despite the BS of reality TV, each of them has actually broken into the movie makeup industry as a result.
 They took a lot of great makeup-related questions from the audience, and we took notes of their recommendations.